TenzinGyaltso/CodePath-PreWork/README.md

-# Prework - *Name of App Here*
+# Prework - *IOS101-Prework*

 Submitted by: **Tenzin Gyaltso**

-**IOS101-prework** is an app that chnagels color of the screen whenever clicking the button that says Color Change
+**IOS101-Prework** is an app that chnagels color of the screen whenever clicking the button that says Color Change

 Time spent: **0.5** hours spent in total